nstbayless/CV2BM-controls/README-controls.txt

 - Belmont regains control during knockback.
 - (`vcancel` patches only!)
 When the jump button is released, Belmont immediately starts falling again; this allows the player to make smaller hops if desired.
 - (`inertia` patches only!)
 When adjusting velocity in mid-air, Belmont only accelerates slowly (rather than changing direction instantaneously).

+Additionally, a `vcancel-only` patch is provided which makes only the `vcancel` change and no other change.

+If you are unsure which patch you would like, the recommended hack is `inertia-vcancel.ips`.

 ## Patching Instructions